 Today, I’m pleased to share an interview with fellow blogger and ultimate reformed shopaholic, Jill Chivers.
 Many of you know Jill from her blog and her June guest post, “How a Shopping Hiatus Can Help.”
 But even those who are familiar with Jill and her programs will learn more in this post!

 Jill shares more about herself and her journey and introduces her exciting new offering for compulsive shoppers, “Shop Less and Live More.”
-This new site includes free inspiration, as well as two paid e-products that are available at a 50% discount through October 18th (Australia time – October 17th for the US and Europe).
+This new site includes free inspiration, as well as two e-products.
 More details at the end of this post.

 I’m sure many “Recovering Shopaholic” readers are already familiar with you, but please share a brief introduction for those who are not.